Videos and slide presentations from the 2017 Conference can be found here.

 There are two registration options: in-person and digital.

 In-person registration is the traditional format.
 It includes in-person admission to all conference events, and conference meals, breakfast on November 4th through lunch on November 5th.
 It’s a tried and true way to learn a lot, and make meaningful connections with other patients and families.
-Each registration is $150, which goes to the costs of food and space.
+In-person tickets are SOLD OUT.
+Email email@example.com to be added to the waiting list.

 Meeting Location and Hotel Room Block

 The site of the meeting is the Silver Spring Civic Center in Silver Spring, Maryland, five minutes outside Washington, DC.

 The Fibrous Dysplasia Foundation negotiated a great room rate of $99.00 per night at the Courtyard Marriott Silver Spring Downtown, one block from the Silver Spring Civic Center.
 Click here to book your room.
 There are only a limited number of rooms available at the $99.00 rate.
 Act quickly to reserve your room.